Coverings of Configurations, Prime Configurations, and Orbiconfigurations: Introduction

 \section{Introduction}

-An incidence geometry is given by a pair $(\mathcal{P},\mathcal{L})$ where $\mathcal{P}=\{p_{1}, \ldots , p_{n}\} $ and $\mathcal{L}=\{l_{1}, \ldots ,l_{m}\}$ where each $l_{i}\subset \mathcal{P}$ and for any pair $p_{i_{1}},p_{i_{2}}$ there is at most one line $l_{j}$ that contains both elements.
+An incidence geometry is given by a pair $(\mathcal{P},\mathcal{L})$ where $\mathcal{P}=\{p_{1}, \ldots , p_{n}\} $; $\mathcal{L}=\{l_{1}, \ldots ,l_{m}\}$; each $l_{i}\subset \mathcal{P}$; and for any pair $p_{i_{1}},p_{i_{2}}$ there is at most one line $l_{j}$ that contains both elements.
 Naturally, the elements of $\mathcal{P}$ are known as points and the elements of $\mathcal{L}$ are known as lines (or in some sources as blocks).
 We make the assumption that the space is connected in the sense that the collection of points cannot be split without splitting a line.
-An incidence geometry is further known as a configuration if each point is incident with the same number of lines as any other ($s$) and each line is incident with the same number of points as any other ($t$).
+An incidence geometry is further known as a configuration if each point is incident with the same number of lines as any other (denoted $s$); each line is incident with the same number of points as any other (denoted $t$); and there are at least three points.

 The possible configurations have been considered in particular when $n=m$ and $s=t$.
 These are known as $(n_{s})$ symmetric configurations.
-For more details, see in particular Branko Grunbaum's book Configurations of Points and Lines \cite{grunbaum2009configurations}.
+For more details, see in particular Grünbaum's book \textit{Configurations of Points and Lines} \cite{grunbaum2009configurations}.
 This paper considers more generally $(n_{s},m_{t})$ configurations as described above and the possible semi-regular group actions on these spaces.
-That is subgroups of the automorphism group such that each element acts freely on the configuration and so the orbit space may also a configuration - there are further conditions to ensure this.
+That is, subgroups of the automorphism group such that each element acts freely on the configuration.
+In this case, the orbit space may also be a configuration - there are further conditions to ensure this.

 Once this has been considered, we turn our attention to orbit spaces that are not themselves configurations and use the modern notion of orbifold to construct a definition of an orbiconfiguration.
-Orbifolds were introduced by William Thurston as a more refined notion of branched covering.
-A good source on orbifolds would be Chapter 13 of his notes The Geometry and Topology of 3-Manifolds \cite{thurston1979geometry}.
-This has some connections with (and inspiration due to) the recent work in orbigraphs by Daly, Gavin, Montes de Oca, Ochoa, Stanhope, and Stewart \cite{daly2019orbigraphs}, but we begin entirely from scratch to define our notion of orbiconfiguration.
+Orbifolds were introduced by Thurston as a more refined notion of a branched covering.
+A good source on orbifolds would be Chapter 13 of his notes \textit{The geometry and topology of 3-manifolds} \cite{thurston1979geometry}.
+This has some connections with (and inspiration due to) the recent work in orbigraphs by Daly et. al. in \textit{Orbigraphs: a graph theoretic analog to Riemannian orbifolds} \cite{daly2019orbigraphs}, but we begin entirely from scratch to define our notion of an orbiconfiguration.

 As per orbifolds (and orbigraphs), some interest lies in which orbiconfigurations cannot be covered by a configuration.
-We give a number of examples of such orbiconfigurations.
+We give some examples of such orbiconfigurations.